Emil-DV/OpenEUP5108/README.md

 To add the EUP51_ASM custom language syntax file place the file [Notepad++ files\EUP5108 Language Highlighting.xml](https://github.com/Emil-DV/OpenEUP5108/blob/main/Notepad%2B%2B%20files/EUP5108%20Language%20Highlighting.xml) into your NP++ "userDefineLangs" folder located here: "\Users\username\AppData\Roaming\Notepad++\userDefineLangs"

 To use the custom language syntax highlighting, open an EUP5108 .asm file and select "Language|EUP51_ASM" from the main menu.
 NP++ should remember the selection the next time the file is loaded

+Refer to the user's guide for information on using OpenEUP5108 on Linux

 For a full set of explainer videos be sure to look through the [EUP5108 playlist](https://www.youtube.com/playlist?list=PLutzSUqCeqd2JNwKN7Za1qZU8AJ8HDwoR), Like, Subscribe, and Hit the Bell Icon for notifications of new videos and live streams